wangjr03/PPI-based_prediction_enh_gene_links/README.md

 	| 8 | HGNC description | string | Description of the gene based on the HGNC annotation |

-2. Enhancer activity matrix: The enhancer activities are quantified by cell-type specific genome-wide coverage epigenomic datasets, i.e. histone modifications, DNase-seq and ATAC-seq.
+2. Enhancer activity matrix: The enhancer activities are quantified by cell-type specific genome-wide coverage epigenomic datasets, i.e. histone modifications, DNase-seq or ATAC-seq.
 The cell-type specific enhancer activities are summarized into a matrix, where rows represent enhancers, and columns represent cell-types.
 3. Gene expression matrix: The gene expressions are quantified by RNA-seq data, i.e. RPKM.
 The cell-type specific gene expressions are summarized into a matrix, where rows represent genes, and columns represent cell-types.

 ## Description of scripts: command lines
 ### Train ProTECT with the provided training data
 Users can follow the command line below to train ProTECT with the provided training data.
-The result of the cross validation and a trained model will be generated. <br>
+The result of the cross-validation and a trained model will be generated. <br>
 	`python ProTECT.py -c "../data/hc_TF_community.txt" -t <path to the folder containing the TF ChIP-seq data with TF_name-ENCODE_ID.bed as file name> -fn ../data/GM12878_feature_names.csv -fm ../data/GM12878_training_matrix_DNase.txt -p ../data/GM12878_pos_sample_tf_overlapping.txt -n ../data/GM12878_neg_sample_tf_overlapping.txt -l ../data/GM12878_label_list.txt -o <output_path> -s <suffix>`

 ### Generate your own data